Learning Where to Drill: Drilling Decisions and Geological Quality in the Haynesville Shale

 Decomposing Crude Price Differentials: Domestic Shipping Constraints or the Crude Oil Export Ban?

-Under revision at The Energy Journal.
+Accepted at The Energy Journal.
 Download

 Over the past decade the U.S. domestic crude benchmark, WTI, diverged considerably from its foreign counterpart, Brent.
 Some studies pointed to the crude oil export ban as the main culprit for this divergence, but pipeline capacity was also scarce during this time.
 To understand the drivers of domestic crude oil discounts, we estimate the extent to which transportation constraints can explain price differentials.
 We find that scarce pipeline capacity explains half to three quarters of the deviation of mid-continent crude oil prices from their long-run relationship with Brent crude.
 We are unable to find evidence that refining constraints contributed significantly to this differential.
 This implies that the short-run deleterious effects of the export ban may have been exaggerated. (with Gregory B. Upton Jr, LSU)